Rudolf-Christoph von Gersdorff: Later years

 In his memoirs, Gersdorff claimed to have opposed the OKW's Commissar Order and other "criminal orders".
-This was shown not to have reflected reality by the historian Joannes Huerter, of the Munich Institute for Contemporary History.
+This was shown to be false by the historian Joannes Huerter, of the Munich Institute for Contemporary History.
 Huerter also found that "Tresckow and his circle were by no means fundamentally opposed to Hitler's decision to attack the Soviet Union, and that they were well informed of and collaborative in the earliest mass murders of Jewish civilians", as many officers in the Army Group Center were aligned with National Socialist Ideology with its anti-communism and anti-Semitism.
 Huerter states that many of the officers of that group of conspirators in particular, believed that these crimes against humanity still in the initial stages would appear "less horrific when weighed against the chance to strike at the heart of the Soviet Union and only when it became apparent that the military risk had not paid off and the mass murders took on genocidal dimension did ethical second thoughts come to play a role for the young staff officers of the Army Group Center".
 The memoirs were influential in shaping the post-war discourse on the German military resistance and included many of the "myth-building statements" that fed much later works on the subject.

 Gersdorff died in Munich, Bavaria, in 1980, at the age of 74.